msalibian/MSC_Project/README.md

 **UBC**

 This README file guides us through the workflow of our study.
 The workflow consists of 3 major components.
 First, modulation data is generated through MATLAB.
-Then, feature-based tree is implemented in MATLAB.
-While, classification tree and random forest are implemented in R. Finally, predicitive performance is verified for each model.
+Then, feature-based tree (fbTree) is implemented in MATLAB.
+While, classification tree (cTree) and random forest (rForest) are implemented in R. Finally, predicitive performance is verified for each model.

 This guide is complementary to the paper (to be posted later).

+Big Picture:
 <img src="visualizations/flow-bigPicture.png" width="450" height="200">

 #### Simulating Modulation Data